cassandrahisam/pw-practice/README.md

 - `faker`: A library for generating fake data (e.g., names, addresses, emails) used in tests.
 - `eslint`: A linting tool to maintain code quality and style.
 - `prettier`: An opinionated code formatter for maintaining consistent formatting.
+- `allure report`: A reporter for visualizing the results of a test run.

 ## Installation